ido-solutions-official/gesture/README.md

 ---
 #### Remarks (18 APR 2019)
-This Notebook run on _Keras versions 2.2.4_; however, installing from `pip` resulting in errors when fitting model with validation.
+This Notebook run using _Keras versions 2.2.4_; however, installing from `pip` resulting in errors when fitting model with validation.
 We recommend installing Keras directly from their github using `git`.

 `git clone https://github.com/keras-team/keras.git`